algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 #### Comments

-The code will be documented and explained via comments, and will covert all the functions.
+The code will be documented and explained via comments and will cover all the functions.

 #### Header